legalLab/vcf2others/README.md

 filtering, subsetting, merging and otherwise wrangling VCF files.
 Second, it is used for converting the VCF file to other population genetic and phylogenetic formats for downstream analyses.

-# Installation

-This package needs to be installed from GitHub.
-`devtools::install_github("legalLab/vcf2others")`

 # How to use the functions of this package